By Rick Steves and Valerie Griffith

 Standing outside under a cold sky — stars reflecting off the snow, the moon comes with a halo, most of the village gathers.
 Lately the ski season arrives late — rather than early December, it generally doesn't really kick in until January.
 Today all are happy that it seems winter is here.
 The hot mulled wine is ladelled from a steaming cauldron over a fire — it serves as a magnet for the gang.
-Keeping hands warm and conversation flowing, the gluh wine stokes the party under the brittle stars.
+Keeping hands warm and conversation flowing, the Glühwein (mulled wine) stokes the party under the brittle stars.
 Local sausage are held like big cigars or wrapped in fresh bread.
 The accordion player plays only in short sets as his fingers need to be periodically thawed out.
-Logs the size of a 4 foot chunk of telephone pole are 90% cut with an X the long way and planted upright in the snow.
-A tar helps the fire take and they serve to light and warm the cozy yet frigid occasion.
-In the distance, with flaming torches planted in the snow, children riding old time wooden sleds go up and down and up and down.
+Logs the size of a four-foot chunk of telephone pole are 90 percent cut with an X the long way, and planted upright in the snow.
+A tar helps the fires take, and they serve to light and warm the cozy yet frigid occasion.
+In the distance, with flaming torches planted in the snow, children riding old-time wooden sleds go up and down and up and down.

 Advent is all about anticipation.
 And for the kids, much of that anticipation is about presents — rewards for being not naughty...but nice.
 As we've seen, throughout Europe every culture seems to have its own version of Santa Claus — who serves parents by providing children incentives for good behavior.
 Here in the Alps, it's Samichlaus